pebakery/pebakery-docs/Commands/Deprecated.md

 ## Deprecated from WinBuilder 082

-These Winbuilder commands have not implemented in PEBakery.
+These Winbuilder commands have not been implemented in PEBakery.

 ### DirCopy `[SHOW]`

-When the `SHOW` flag was supplied with the `DirCopy` command Winbuilder would show the operating systems file copy progress dialog.
+When the `SHOW` flag was supplied with the `DirCopy` command Winbuilder would show the operating system's file copy progress dialog.

 ### DirDelete `[FAST]`